The 10 Most Popular Camino de Santiago Starting Points (2026)

 Pilgrim Statistics for the Camino de Santiago

 These Camino de Santiago statistics are collected by the Pilgrim Office and Reception Center in Santiago de Compostela.
-Nearly 450,000 pilgrims walked the Camino de Santiago to collect their Compostela (completion certificate) in 2023.

 Stamps are found at Albergues (pilgrim lodging), accommodations, cafes, restaurants, churches, and popular attractions all along the Camino route.
+For me, my credential becomes one of the most significant souvenirs from my Camino journey.

-Camino Route | Compostelas Issued | % of Total Pilgrims |
+| Camino Route | Compostelas Issued | % of Total Pilgrims |

-Camino Francés | 219,797 | 49% |
+| Camino Francés | 242,163 | 45.61% |

-Camino Portugués (Central & Coast) | 141,473 | 32% |
+| Camino Portugués (Central & Coast) | 190,335 | 35.85% |

-Camino Inglés | 24,099 | 5% |
+| Camino Inglés | 30,203 | 5.69% |

-As these are the most popular routes, many Camino de Santiago starting points are found on the Camino Frances, Camino Central Portuguese, and the Camino da Costa (Portuguese).
+As these are the most popular Camino routes, many Camino de Santiago starting points are found on the Camino Frances, Camino Central Portuguese, and the Camino da Costa (Portuguese).

-Where is the Official Camino de Santiago Starting Point?
+Where Does the Camino de Santiago Start?

 While the following locations are statistically the most popular starting points of the Camino, some say the Camino de Santiago officially starts when you leave your home.